irods/irods_docs/docs/system_overview/troubleshooting.md

 ```
 For more details, see [iadmin documentation](../icommands/administrator/#modrepl).

-The `desired_replica_status` in the usage snippet above is left to the reader to determine, but here are the definitions for the values of `DATA_REPL_STATUS` recognized by iRODS systems:
+The `desired_replica_status` in the usage snippet above is left to the reader to determine.
+The values of `DATA_REPL_STATUS` recognized by iRODS systems as well as their meaning can be seen here: [Replica Status](./data_objects.md#replica-status)

-- 0: **stale**: The replica is no longer known to be good.
-Usually indicates that a sibling replica has been written to more recently.
-This does not necessarily mean that the data is incorrect but merely that it may not reflect the \"truth\" of this data object.
-- 1: **good**: The replica is good.
-Usually the latest replica to be written.
-When a replica is good, all bytes and system metadata (size and checksum, if present) are understood to have been recorded correctly.
-- 2: **intermediate**: The replica is actively being written to.
-The state of the replica cannot be determined because the client writing to it still has the replica opened.
-Replicas which are intermediate cannot be opened for read or write, nor can they be unlinked or renamed.
-- 3: **read-locked**: (currently unused)
-- 4: **write-locked**: One of this replica's sibling replicas is actively being written to but is itself at rest.
-Replicas which are write-locked cannot be opened for read or write nor can they be unlinked or renamed.

 The value of `desired_replica_status` should be the integer value that aligns with the status you wish to use.